 Dr. Golden will never recommend unnecessary treatment but sometimes a crown is the only remedy for a tooth problem.
 It can be a remedy for a tooth that might otherwise be lost.

-Can answer any questions you may have regarding restorative treatment needs.
+We are happy to answer any questions you may have regarding restorative treatment options.